 Introduction

-In November of 2019, members of a drug cartel were suspected ofin the killing of nine US-Mexico dual citizens in Mexico.
+In November of 2019, members of a drug cartel were suspected of the killing of nine US-Mexico dual citizens in Mexico.
 This act of violence, against three women and six children, was highlighted by news media and politicians as a sign that cartel violence had gotten out of hand.
-US President Donald Trump’s reaction was to embolden the war on drugs, and declare Mexican drug cartels as foreign terrorist organizations.
+US President Donald Trump’s reaction was to embolden the war on drugs and declare Mexican drug cartels as foreign terrorist organizations.
 This begs the question of whether the existing actions the US and Mexican governments have taken to combat cartels have been effective, and whether these cartels pose a significant or rising threat to state authority.

 In the past few decades, illicit drug trafficking in Mexico has escalated, from a job dominated by small dealers, to an influential industry, upheld by fear and violence.
 As the war on drugs stretches on, homicide numbers grow, and Mexico becomes home to the most dangerous cities in the world, it is apparent that current measures do not work to prevent violent cartel market activity.